Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a

 - Combine the soil from the hole with a generous amount of peat moss or compost.

-Set the camellia in the hole and backfill with dirt mixture.
-Add enough dirt to fill surround the roots, making sure to keep the shrub at about the same soil height as it was planted in the pot.
+- Set the camellia in the hole and backfill with dirt mixture.
+Add enough dirt to surround the roots, making sure to keep the shrub at about the same soil height as it was planted in the pot.
 Don’t allow the base of the trunk to go below the soil line.

 - Apply at least two inches of mulch around the base of the shrub to help keep moisture levels high.

 - Water the plant thoroughly at planting and regularly through the growing cycle.

-Camellias prefer to grow while sheltered from the summer’s heat and hot afternoon sun.
+- Location: Camellias prefer to grow while sheltered from the summer’s heat and hot afternoon sun.
 Locate plants on the northern side of the house or under the shade of taller trees.
-Not only will the proper location held shade plants in the hot summer months, but it will shelter the shrub from harsh winter winds.
+The proper location will help shade plants in the hot summer months, and it will also shelter the shrub from harsh winter winds.

 - Watering During Blooming Season: Increase water levels during the peak blooming season.
 Help keep moisture levels up by applying several inches of mulch near the base of the plant, but ensure the mulch doesn’t touch the trunk.
 Keep camellias adequately watered until moist but not soggy.

 - Bloom Drop: Don’t be overly concerned with a lot of bloom drop; camellias are known for producing more blooms that they will actually open.
 Excessive bloom drop may indicate that the plant is receiving too much water, too little water, or being exposed to sudden freezing temps.
 Take note of the water levels the plant receives.

-- Mature Plants: Once your camellia shrub is well established for a few years you may skip supplemental watering.
+- Mature Plants: Once your camellia shrub is well established for a few years, you may skip supplemental watering.
 Just ensure that the soil is well-draining.

 How to Prune Camellias

 Pruning camellias not only helps tend the overall shape of the shrub, but it also encourages fullness.
 Plan to prune your shrub before buds form.